netd-tud/riot-exercises/13-GNRC-basic/README.md

 * **(Tx)** = transmit power at 1 meter (in dBm)
 * **(RSSI)** = received signal strength (in dBm)
 * **(n)** = path-loss exponent (environment factor)

+Note: Tx typically ranges from -60dBm to +8dBm for the feather sense nrf52480.

 The idea: radio signals lose strength logarithmically with distance.
 The parameter **(n)** models the environment: